OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   This will activate the newly created conda environment.
 You have to repeat the last step anytime you want to run your project from a new terminal window.

-9. **Skip step 9 if you did not opt for the pre-commit hooks**.
+8. **Skip step 8 if you did not opt for the pre-commit hooks**.
 Pre-commit have to be installed in order for them to have an effect.
-This step has to be repeated everytime you work on your project on a new machine.
+This step has to be repeated every time you work on your project on a new machine.
 To install the pre-commit hooks, type:

   .. code-block:: bash

     $ pre-commit install

-10. Navigate to the folder in the shell and type the following commands into your command line to see whether the examples are working:
+9. Navigate to the folder in the shell and type the following commands into your command line to see whether the examples are working:

   .. code-block:: bash